 We recommend that organisations:

-- Train your staff – CISS will need to be administered by staff members who will need training to understand when to make a request for information and how to respond to requests.
-For organisations that are also caught by FVISS, training will be needed for employees on the interaction between the two schemes.
+- Train your staff – The CISS needs to be administered by staff members who will need training to understand when to make a request for information and how to respond to requests.
+For organisations also caught by FVISS, training will be needed for employees on the interaction between the two schemes.

-- Review your policies and procedures – CISS will have significant implications for organisations, particularly in terms of privacy and child safety.
-These policies and procedures will need to be reviewed and amended to align with the CISS, as well as other documents such as enrolment contracts and collection notices.
+- Review your policies and procedures – The CISS has significant implications for organisations, particularly in terms of privacy and child safety.
+These policies and procedures need to be reviewed and amended to align with the CISS, as well as other documents such as enrolment contracts and collection notices.

-- Communicate to your stakeholders – While the CISS will assist organisations to better share information for the wellbeing of children, the increased sharing of information could concern children and their families.
-It is important that organisations mitigate any relationship risk that could arise by clearly communicating when it will share information under the CISS and how this will impact confidentiality and privacy.
+- Communicate to your stakeholders – While the CISS assists organisations to better share information for the wellbeing of children, the increased sharing of information could concern children and their families.
+It is important organisations mitigate any relationship risks that could arise by clearly communicating when it will share information under the CISS and how this will impact confidentiality and privacy.

 - Seek strategic advice – For the organisations captured in the second phase of the CISS, this type of information sharing will likely be a substantial departure from previous practice.
 Organisations should carefully consider how they will roll out the CISS, embed it into their operations and comply with the complex legislative framework as well as their other obligations.